Rational self-affine tiles associated to standard and nonstandard digit systems: Characters and multiple tiling

 The module $\Z^n[A]$ plays a principal role in the study of tilings by rational self-affine tiles.
 We will prove first that, embedded into the representation space $\K$, this module becomes a lattice, and we show later that it is a translation set for a multiple tiling given by copies of $\F$.
 First, we formalize the notion of lattice in our setting.

-\begin{definition}[Lattice] A subset $\Lambda$ of $\K$ is a {\em lattice} if it satisfies the three following conditions: \begin{enumerate} \item $\Lambda$ is a group. \item $\Lambda$ is uniformly discrete, meaning there exists $r>0$ such that every open ball of radius $r$ in $\K$ contains at most one point of $\Lambda$. \item $\Lambda$ is relatively dense, meaning there exists $R>0$ such that every closed ball of radius $R$ in $\K$ contains at least one point of $\Lambda$. \end{enumerate} \end{definition}
+\begin{definition}[Lattice] A subset $\Lambda$ of $\K$ is a {\em lattice} in $\K$ if it satisfies the three following conditions: \begin{enumerate} \item $\Lambda$ is a group. \item $\Lambda$ is uniformly discrete, i.e., there exists $r>0$ such that every open ball of radius $r$ in $\K$ contains at most one point of $\Lambda$. \item $\Lambda$ is relatively dense, i.e., there exists $R>0$ such that every closed ball of radius $R$ in $\K$ contains at least one point of $\Lambda$. \end{enumerate} \end{definition}

 We show next that $\varphi(\Z^n[A])$ satisfies these properties.
 We state a lemma first.

 \begin{lemma} There exists an integer $K \geqslant 1$ such that

 \end{lemma}